-Follow up with students absent from day one.
-Continue meetings with students and teachers individually and in small groups for support.
-Follow up on students who were absent or who were identified as high risk the day before; call parents if appropriate.
-Confirm the final details for attendance at the funeral.
-Comments: THIRD DAY Continue to follow up with students and teachers identified as needing support.
-Phone parents of additional students identified as high risk.
-FOURTH DAY Comments: Prairie South counsellor will be available to provide ongoing support if necessary.
-Comments: Γ A LATER DATE Meet with the superintendent, counsellor, and other school based team members to de-brief the event, review the protocol, and suggest any necessary changes or additions to the protocol.
+Follow up with students absent from day

+one.

+Continue meetings with students and

+teachers individually and in small groups

+for support.

+Follow up on students who were absent or

+who were identified as high risk the day

+before; call parents if appropriate.

+Confirm the final details for attendance at

+the funeral.

+THIRD DAY

+Comments:

+Continue to follow up with students and

+teachers identified as needing support.

+Phone parents of additional students

+identified as high risk.

+FOURTH DAY

+Comments: FUURTII DAT

+Comments:

+Prairie South counsellor will be available to

+provide ongoing support if necessary.

+provide origining support if necessary.

+A ' Γ A LATER DATE

+Comments:

+Meet with the superintendent, counsellor,

+and other school based team members to

+de-brief the event, review the protocol, and

+suggest any necessary changes or additions

+to the protocol.